Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 ### Check cgroup_driver

-In the default CRI-O configuration, `cgroup_manager` has been set to the **systemd**.
+In the default CRI-O configuration, `cgroup_manager` has been set with the **systemd**.
 This is the CRI-O official recommended value.
 But, K8s uses **cgroupfs** as the default cgroup manager.
 So, you must check and sync that value between **kubelet** and **cri-o** services.